Last Updated on January 11, 2026 by Elizabeth Nolan

 Can I get CE credit for teaching real estate courses?

-Many states do offer CE credit for teaching approved courses.
-This is a great way to fulfill requirements while sharing your expertise with others.
-Contact your state commission or check their website for specific policies about instructor credits.
+This is an excellent way to fulfill requirements while sharing your expertise and establishing yourself as a local authority.
+Contact your state commission for specific policies about instructor credits.

 Are there any CE exemptions?